SaqibRashid5/WebApplication/README.md

 ### Database Schema

 MySQL database is used.
-Create database with name "webapp" and password is empty Movie has:
+Create database with name "webapp" and password is empty.
+Movie has:
 - Casts
 - Director